Crataegus uniflora

 Crataegus uniflora is a species of hawthorn known by the common name one-flowered hawthorn, or dwarf hawthorn.
 It is native to parts of the southeastern United States.
 The plant is usually a small bush, but some forms can be a few meters tall.
 The flowers occur singly or in small clusters.
+It is a hermaphroditic species.
 The fruit are hairy and yellow to reddish in colour.

+Habitat

+C. uniflora can be found in a wide variety of habitats.
+It thrives in open light and shaded environments in moist loamy soils, loamy sands, and dry sand.